 It is plain and simple to do with their colouring?
 Certainly from the youngest kitten to the mature stature a Ginger cat carries a certain air of fun and playfulness that has a positive association with their colours.
 The brightness of their fur might have something to do with how we look at them.

-Ginger cats come in four main coat types:
+These pet cats come in four main coat types:

 - Classic (swirled)